The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Comparison of spaces constructed from simplicial presheaves

-\begin{proof} We readily obtain a zig-zag as in~\eqref{eq:|-| S_e sim Re Q zig-zag} by applying the functor $|{-}|$ to the zig-zag~\eqref{eq:S sim Sing Re Q zig-zag} and then postcomposing by the evaluation transformation $e \colon |{-}| \circ \Sing \weq 1_\Top$.
-However, there is an alternative way of obtaining a zig-zag as in~\eqref{eq:|-| S_e sim Re Q zig-zag} directly and explicitly, which we think is worth showing: let $Q^p$ be Dugger's cofibrant replacement functor for $\scH_\infty^p$~\cite{Dugger:Universal_HoThys}.
-Explicitly, it sends a simplicial presheaf $F$ to the two-sided bar construction
+\begin{remark} There is an alternative way of obtaining a zig-zag as in~\eqref{eq:|-| S_e sim Re Q zig-zag} directly and explicitly, when $Q^p$ is Dugger's cofibrant replacement functor for $\scH^p$~\cite{Dugger:Universal_HoThys}.
+It sends a simplicial presheaf $F$ to the two-sided bar construction

 in the notation of~\cite{Riehl:Cat_HoThy}.
 (The superscript indicates in which simplicial category we are forming the bar construction.)
-Using that $Re$ is simplicial and commutes with colimits, and that there is a natural isomorphism $Re \circ \scY_c \cong \rmD c$ for any cartesian space $c \in \Cart$ (cf.~Lemma~\ref{st:Re = D on Dfg}), we obtain a canonical isomorphism
+Using that $Re$ is simplicial and commutes with colimits, and that there is a natural isomorphism $Re \circ \scY_c \cong \rmD \ul{c}$ for any cartesian space $c \in \Cart$ (cf.~Lemma~\ref{st:Re = D on Dfg}), we obtain a canonical isomorphism